api3dao/api-integrations/frontend/README.md

 The AWS deployment instructions contains the following:

+- Enter your secrets on specified fields before upload your template
 - Go to CloudFormation section in the AWS dashboard, and upload your template
 - Wait for AWS to deploy everything and check CloudWatch log group named myAppLogs to see what's up.
 - After 1 or 2 minutes, you should see your signed data in https://pool.nodary.io/ after a successful deployment.